Making Professional Negligence Claims Against Solicitors

 If your lawyer makes a mistake, they should alert you and advise you to take independent legal advice.
 Because of the wide range of services we provide, GA may be able to take over your case in order to try to fix the mistake and, if that is not successful, we can then advise you about making a claim for professional negligence against the lawyer.

-You can contact Matthew for a no-obligation discussion, by emailing, matthew.ellis@GAsolicitors.com or call 01752 203500.
+You can contact Ieuan for a no-obligation discussion about a possible professional negligence claim against a solicitor, by emailing, ieuan.jones@GAsolicitors.com or call 01752 203500.